gregorynicholas/flask-protorpc/docs/source/index.rst

-.. flask-protorpc documentation master file, created by sphinx-quickstart on Tue Nov 27 00:58:12 2012.
+.. flask_protorpc documentation master file, created by sphinx-quickstart on Tue Nov 27 00:58:12 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to flask-protorpc's documentation!
+Welcome to flask_protorpc's documentation!
 ==========================================

 Contents: